cjacker/opensource-toolchain-ch32v/README.md

 [xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) provde a prebuilt toolchain for riscv. you can download it from [here](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases).

-**Note:** Due to the '-march' changes happened in gcc v12.0 and above, the latest prebuilt gcc version you can used with CH32V003 is 11.3.0. or use v10.2.0 from the deprecated [riscv-none-embed-gcc-xpack](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack).
+**Note:** Due to the '-march' changes happened in gcc v12.0 and above, the latest prebuilt gcc version you can used with CH32V003 is 11.3.0. or use v10.2.0 from [riscv-none-embed-gcc-xpack](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack).

 ```
 sudo mkdir -p /opt/xpack-riscv-toolchain